 If everyone is thinking alike, then someone isn't thinking.
-In a dynamic world, it's essential to challenge the status quo continuously and think outside of the box on everything the company and its competitors do.
+In a dynamic world, it's important to challenge the status quo continuously and think outside of the box on everything the company and its competitors do.
 In short, companies should strive to rethink industry business models and not merely copy their competitors.
 Just because every player in the industry does something a certain way doesn't mean it's the best way to do it.
-The board should encourage management to empower talented people throughout the company to ask tough questions and constantly seek and achieve better outcomes.
-Continuous improvement and innovation are a mindset.